 Greece has also ratified a number of international maritime conventions, which supersede the CPML to the extent that they contravene its provisions.
+The new CPML incorporates the provisions of the most important international maritime conventions in domestic law.
 The most important maritime conventions that apply in Greece are as follows:

-- a the Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels 1910 (the Collision Convention 1910); - the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules); - the International Convention on Salvage 1989 (the 1989 Salvage Convention); - d the International Convention Relating to the Arrest of Sea-Going Ships 1952 (the 1952 Arrest Convention); - the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention); - f the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976), including the 1996 Protocol to amend the LLMC Convention (the 1996 LLMC Protocol)).
+- a the Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels 1910 (the Collision Convention 1910); - the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules); - c the International Convention on Salvage 1989 (the 1989 Salvage Convention); - d the International Convention Relating to the Arrest of Sea-Going Ships 1952 (the 1952 Arrest Convention); - the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention); - the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976), including the 1996 Protocol to amend the LLMC Convention (the 1996 LLMC Protocol)).
 Greece has also adopted the amendments to the 1996 LLMC Protocol, setting higher limits of liability; and - the International Convention on Civil Liability for Bunker Oil Pollution Damage, 2001.